The Barnwell brothers measuring a cannon on the wreck of the Gloucester © Norfolk Historic Shipwrecks

 Since the Gloucester sank on 6 May 1682 the wreck has lain half-buried on the seabed, its exact whereabouts unknown until brothers Julian and Lincoln Barnwell, with their friend James Little, found it after a four-year search.
 Due to the age and prestige of the ship, the condition of the wreck, the finds already recovered, and the accident’s political context, the discovery has been described as the most important British maritime discovery since the Mary Rose.

-A major new historical research project, funded by the Leverhulme Trust and led by Prof Claire Jowitt, Associate Dean for Research, Faculty of Arts & Humanities, UEA will now explore not only how and why the Gloucester sank, but conspiracy theories about the tragedy's causes and its political consequences.
+A major historical research project, funded by the Leverhulme Trust and led by Prof Claire Jowitt, Associate Dean for Research, Faculty of Arts & Humanities, UEA explores not only how and why the Gloucester sank, but conspiracy theories about the tragedy's causes and its political consequences.

-UEA is the academic partner of the project and co-curator of a major exhibition, The Last Voyage of the Gloucester: Norfolk’s Royal Shipwreck 1682, planned for spring 2023.
+UEA is the academic partner of the project and co-curator of a major exhibition, The Last Voyage of the Gloucester: Norfolk’s Royal Shipwreck 1682.
 The exhibition is the result of a partnership between the Barnwell brothers, the University and Norfolk Museums Service.
-Running from February to July at Norwich Castle Museum & Art Gallery, the exhibition will display finds from the wreck - including the bell that confirmed the ship’s identity - and share ongoing historical, scientific and archaeological research.
+Running from 25 February to 10 September 2023 at Norwich Castle Museum & Art Gallery, the exhibition displays finds from the wreck - including the bell that confirmed the ship’s identity - and shares ongoing historical, scientific and archaeological research.

 UEA’s Prof Jowitt and Dr Ben Redding are writing a cradle-to-grave history of this 17th-century warship to assess its contribution to naval history and the wider importance of this world to our understanding of early modern social, political, and cultural history.
 It is also hoped that UEA’s scientific expertise and facilities will be used to analyse some of the finds from the wreck